 Place almond and hazelnut packets on the cooler side of grill and cook, turning occasionally, until lightly brown and fragrant, 5-10 minutes.

-Meanwhile, place chilies and tomato halves over hot side of grill and cook, turning occasionally, until chilies are dark and blistered on all sides and tomato is charred in spots, about 5 minutes.
-Let cool, then discard seeds and stems from chilies.
+Meanwhile, place chiles and tomato halves over hot side of grill and cook, turning occasionally, until chiles are dark and blistered on all sides and tomato is charred in spots, about 5 minutes.
+Let cool, then discard seeds and stems from chiles.